 The Regulation covers nutrition and health claims made on all foods marketed within the European Union.

-Food supplements, foods for particular nutritional uses (PARNUTS), natural mineral waters and water intended for human consumption.
+Food supplements, foods for particular nutritional uses (PARNUTS), natural mineral waters, water intended for human consumption and foods intended for supply to restaurants, hospitals, schools, canteens and similar mass caterers.

 - The use of all wording and symbols which imply that a food provides a particular nutritional or health benefit.